facebook/create-react-app/README.md

 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 <img src='https://camo.githubusercontent.com/506a5a0a33aebed2bf0d24d3999af7f582b31808/687474703a2f2f692e696d6775722e636f6d2f616d794e66434e2e706e67' width='600' alt='npm start'>

+### Get Started Immediately

+You **don’t** need to install or configure tools like Webpack or Babel.<br>
+They are preconfigured and hidden so that you can focus on the code.

+Just create a project, and you’re good to go.

 ## Getting Started